-The primary ground water contaminant of concern in the Hockessin area is tetrachloroethylene (PCE), most commonly used as a dry-cleaning solvent and industrial degreaser.
-PCE, a VOC which can cause adverse human health effects, was identified in a commercial irrigation well, three residential wells, and several public supply wells in the Artesian Water Company’s Hockessin well field.
+The primary groundwater contaminant of concern in the Hockessin area is tetrachloroethylene (PCE), most commonly used as a dry-cleaning solvent and industrial degreaser.
+PCE, a VOC that can cause adverse human health effects, was identified in a commercial irrigation well, three residential wells, and several public supply wells in the Artesian’s Hockessin well field.
 DNREC installed water treatment systems at the three residential properties impacted by the VOC contamination.